When done mindfully, I believe travel can help heal the world’s wounds.

 Even with permission, there is another way photos can do harm.
 One common form is sometimes called “poverty porn” – the result of that strange compulsion, as a relatively well-off traveler, to share pictures of ourselves in run-down-looking neighborhoods or surrounded by raggedly dressed kids.
 As someone who often researches and writes about travel in Africa, I see this come up a lot.

 Why do we want to share these pictures?
 To demonstrate how far we’ve journeyed from the familiarity of our comfort zone?
 To prove that we’re compassionate people?
 To get points in the invisible online game of travel picture bingo?

 Back to that important metric: dignity.
-Unless you’re engaged in a very specific photojournalism project and have carefully considered your motivations, don’t spread images of people that diminish their dignity and perpetuate unhelpful or oversimplified stereotypes.
+Unless you’re engaged in a very specific photojournalism project and have carefully considered your motivations, don’t spread images of people that diminish their dignity and perpetuate unhelpful stereotypes.

 This doesn’t have to just mean people in poverty.
 It can mean unhappy people, emotionally overwrought people, unclothed people, people engaged in private moments.
 Would you want the picture shared if you were in it?
 Cultural differences make it hard to say for sure, but we always owe our best guess at the very least.

 My collection of travel pictures is full of fond memories and friendly faces.
 But there are many you won’t find on this website, because I don’t feel they portray the message I wish to send, and/or I can’t be sure the people in them would be happy about appearing here.